pegodk/lending_club/README.md

-# Lending Club Credit Risk Modelling
+# Credit Risk Modelling using the Lending Club dataset

 An investigation of different credit risk models and methods based on the Lending Club dataset with over 1.3 millions loans.

 ## Setup
-1. Install git and checkout the [git code repository]
+1. Download the dataset from: https://www.kaggle.com/wordsforthewise/lending-club
+2. Place the file "accepted_2007_to_2018Q4.csv" in the data/raw folder
-2. Create a virtual environment with python version 3.8
+3. Create a virtual environment with python version 3.8
-3. Change working directory into the git code repository root
+4. Change working directory into the git code repository root
-4. Create the self contained conda environment.
+5. Create the self contained conda environment.
 In a terminal go to the git code repository root and enter the command:

    `conda env create --file conda_env.yml`

-5. Any python modules under src need to be available to other scripts.
+6. Any python modules under src need to be available to other scripts.
 This can be done in a couple of ways.
 You can setup and install the python modules by executing the setup.py command below which will install the packages to the conda environments site-packages folder but with a symlink to the src folder so modifications are reflected immediately.